FOSSEE/sdes-stscripts/Latex/Latex3/latex_basics_and_structure_script.rst

 ..
 R4

 We begin this tutorial with an example introduced in the previous tutorial.
-The text in the document is illustrative and can be replaced replaced by a single alpha-numeric character, for example.
+The text in the document is illustrative and can be replaced by a single alpha-numeric character, for example.
 When done so, the resulting document could be described as the shortest possible LaTeX input document, that creates an output file.
 It consists of 3 LaTeX commands and one line/character